erebe/vSMTP/README.md

 ## Commercial

+We can offer a wide range of services, from design to physical implementation, provide maintenance and develop specific features and dedicated APIs to meet your business needs.

-For any question related to commercial, licensing, etc. you can [contact us] on our website.
+For any question related to commercial, licensing, etc. you can [contact us] on our website or send a message to `contact@viridit.com`.

 [contact us]: https://www.viridit.com/contact